fgauna12/fgauna12.github.io/_posts/2020-02-13-authenticating-against-the-azure-management-rest-apis-using-the-fluent-sdk.md

 ### Example

-We had this need were we were scaling out virtual machine scale sets based on demand to a batch system.
+We had this need.
+We wanted to scale out virtual machine scale sets based on demand to a batch system.
 We were having to use custom decision to determine when to scale out.
 Very different your typical web-application scenario based on website load.
 We also had to scale the scale sets in when the system had lower demands.

 So, we had to use a preview feature.
 We had to protect a virtual machine that's part of a scale set from a *scale-down operation*.
 We didn't want an active/non-idle instance to be de-provisioned for the batch jobs they were performing.